w3c/wai-tutorials/source/forms/notifications.html.erb.md

 ### During typing
 {:.ap}

-Providing instant feedback during typing is interactive and can be very helpful.
+Instant feedback during typing can be extremely helpful.
 For example, checking the availability of a username in the previous example required the user to resubmit the form -- possibly multiple times.
 Providing feedback while users are typing allows them to experiment more easily until they find a suitable username.
 However, client-side scripting is required for such functionality, and not all situations may be suitable for such feedback.

 #### Binary messages
 {:.ex.inap}